UtsavBalar1231/helpsite/docs/Subjects-Theory/SE/chapter1.md

 - `2.
 Risk management` assesses risks that may affect the outcome of the project or the quality of the product.
 Software quality assurance—defines and conducts the activities required to ensure software quality.

 - `3.
+Software Quality assurance` defines and conducts the activities required to ensure software quality.

+- `4.
 Technical reviews` assesses software engineering work products in an effort to uncover and remove errors before they are propagated to the next activity.

-- `4.
+- `5.
 Measurement` defines and collects process, project, and product measures that assist the team in delivering software that meets stakeholders’ needs; can be used in conjunction with all other framework and umbrella activities.

-- `5.
+- `6.
 Software configuration management` manages the effects of change throughout the software process.

-- `6.
+- `7.
 Reusability management` defines criteria for work product reuse (including software components) and establishes mechanisms to achieve reusable components.

-- `7.
+- `8.
 Work product preparation and production` encompasses the activities required to create work products such as models, documents, logs, forms, and lists.

 ---

 ## Capability Maturity Model Integration - (CMMI)

+- CMMI is a successor of CMM and is more evolved model that incorporates best components of individual disciplines of CMM like softwares and other models.
 - The Capability Maturity Model Integration (CMMI) is a model for creating and maintaining repeatable software, product, & service development processes.
 - CMMI assists organizations in improving processes, mitigating risks, repeating projects, and encouraging a productive development culture.
 In a nutshell, CMMI provides a structured view of process improvement across an organization.
 - CMMI was initially created by the Software Engineering Institute (SEI) at Carnegie Mellon University for use by the U.S. Department of Defense to assess the quality and capability of their software contractors.